 - Seek urgent medical assistance as necessary. - All incidents must be reported to the Police Scotland on 101 Or 999 where the incident is felt to require an urgent response. - Advise the Police you will be contacting the Parents / Carers of the pupil to advise them of the incident and follow any advice the Police give. - Inform Parents/Carers of Pupil(s) involved (if pupil is 16 or over refer to Notes on Flow Diagram Pg 6) - For actual or suspected risk, consider what actions can safely be taken to isolate the pupil with the weapon and take necessary actions to keep others safe.
-If the weapon is in the possession of school staff, keep this secure (locked away) until the Police arrive. - Report the incident to the Head of Service and the QIO - QIO to inform Corporate Comms - Where there are no injuries to deal with and no immediate threat to pupils, staff, or the public, isolate the pupil and seek permission from the pupil to search their bag and request pockets be emptied out.
+If the weapon is in the possession of school staff, keep this secure (locked away) until the Police arrive. - Report the incident to the Head of Service and the QIO - QIO to inform Corporate Comms - Where there are no injuries to deal with and no immediate threat to pupils, staff or the public, isolate the pupil and seek permission from the pupil to search their bag and request pockets be emptied out.
 The pupil must be supported by 2 staff at all times.

 Pupil has agreed to be searched, search must be undertaken in presence of another adult for purposes of safety and corroboration.
-Note, only the Police can carry out a physical search of the pupil Where pupil does not agree to a search, isolate pupil, and await Police Scotland arrival.
-Update Police

-\blacksquare

-School Search Carried out Police Search

-- Weapon found, secure the weapon, and await Police arrival, update Police on 101 - No weapon found, update Police on 101 and follow Police advice. - Continue to investigate the allegation internally - Update QIO.
-They will update the Head of Service and Corporate Communications as necessary - Police arrive, search, and find a weapon and/or take possession of a weapon previously given to staff - Follow advice of Police - Update QIO.
-They will update the Head of Service and Corporate Communications - Where Police search fails to find a weapon, follow Police advice, and continue to investigate allegation internally i) Where a member of the public is suspected of having a weapon on site, the Police must be called.
-The school can make the call to the Police on 101 or 999, where it is felt an urgent response is needed.
+Note, only the Police can carry out a physical search of the pupil Where pupil does not agree to a search, isolate pupil and await Police Scotland arrival.
+Update Police School Search Carried out Weapon found, secure the weapon and await Police arrival, update Police on 101 No weapon found, update Police on 101 and follow Police advice.
+Continue to investigate the allegation internally Update QIO.
+They will update the Head of Service and Corporate Communications as Police Search Police arrive, search and find a weapon and/or take possession of a weapon previously given to staff Follow advice of Police Update QIO.
+They will update the Head of Service and Corporate Communications Where Police search fails to find a weapon, follow Police advice and continue necessary